Implementing real polyhedral homotopy: Finding a real polyhedral homotopy

 Since the conditions from the proposition above are not satisfied in general, a certification procedure for checking if a polynomial system is patchworked is suggested in \cite{ergur2019polyhedral}.
 Note that the containment (\ref{eq:containments}) shows that the mixed cell cone $M(\Delta_w)$ is contained in the corresponding normal cone $\mathcal{N}(v)$ of $\nabla_A$.
 Therefore, a proper choice of a lifting function $w$ might result in the mixed cell cone $M(\Delta_w)$ that is contained in the complement of $\mathcal{A}(\nabla_A(\mathbb{R}))$.
-When such a coefficient vector is given, the mixed cell cone computation replaces computing the amoeba $\mathcal{A}(\nabla_A(\mathbb{R}))$ which requires high complexity.
+When such a coefficient vector is given, costly computation of the amoeba $\mathcal{A}(\nabla_A(\mathbb{R}))$ can be replaced by a mixed cell cone computation.
 Based on the argument above, the following proposition establishes a sufficient condition for a polynomial system to be patchworked.